 Commerzbank AG (CBK) sold Europe’s first covered bonds backed by loans to small- and medium-sized companies instead of the safer real estate or public-sector debt traditionally used in the 250 year-old market.

-BlackRock Inc. (BLK), which oversees $3.8 trillion as the world’s largest money manager, said using SME loans to back covered bonds risked devaluing the asset class, while Pacific Investment Management Co. said the notes may not qualify for benchmark indexes.
+BlackRock Inc. (BLK:US), which oversees $3.8 trillion as the world’s largest money manager, said using SME loans to back covered bonds risked devaluing the asset class, while Pacific Investment Management Co. said the notes may not qualify for benchmark indexes.
 While investors expressed doubts, banks are keen on the notes because they’re seeking new debt to package into covered bonds after Europe’s property meltdown.

 “Commerzbank should be a good deal,” said Richard Kemmish, the head of covered bonds at Credit Suisse Group AG in London.
 “Similar deals,” may follow from “other countries such as Italy, where the SME sector is very important for the economy,” he said.